cardano-foundation/testnets-cardano-org/resources/content/articles/en/native-tokens-glossary-en.md

 **Multi-asset (MA)**

 > Ledgers that support accounting or transaction of more than one type
-> of asset are considered to have \'multi-asset\' functionality.
+> of asset are considered to have 'multi-asset' functionality.
 These
 > ledgers can include blockchains, wallets, cryptocurrencies, or banking
 > platforms, for example.
-Multi-assets usually include a platform\'s
+Multi-assets usually include a platform's
 > primary currency and multiple, user-defined assets.

 **Multisig**